asrob-uc3m/robotDevastation-user-manual/en/install-robot-devastation-windows---pc.md

 YARP communications rely on [ACE](http://www.cs.wustl.edu/~schmidt/ACE.html).
 Download the latest *micro* release of ACE from [here](http://download.dre.vanderbilt.edu/), TAO is not required.
 Follow the instructions at [Building and Installing ACE on Windows with Microsoft Visual Studio](http://www.dre.vanderbilt.edu/~schmidt/DOC_ROOT/ACE/ACE-INSTALL.html#msvc).
 Remember to select the *Release WIN32* configuration in VS.

+**Note:** we recommend to launch the *ACE_wrappers* solution (depending on your Visual Studio toolset, you'll choose either *ACE_wrappers_vc12.sln* or *ACE_wrappers_vc14.sln*) instead of *ACE* since the former will prevent you from compiling a lot of binaries you probably won't need, thus reducing the overall build time.

 ## Download and compile YARP from sources

 YARP code is hosted on [GitHub](https://github.com/robotology/yarp).
 You can download the source code by clicking [here](https://github.com/robotology/yarp/archive/master.zip), or clone the repository in your local machine with the help of your preferred Git client.